Illustrasjonsbilde

 writing on laptop with coffee and notebook

 Writing and publishing scientific papers requires a lot of practice.
 What are the best practices in your field of science, and why do journals reject papers?
 What about your English grammar, is there room for improvement?
-This course is recommended for PhD candidates in their second year or once students have a manuscript draft ready that they want to work on.
+This course is recommended for PhD candidates in their second year or once you have a manuscript draft ready.

 Pre-work